unrealwork/atsd-use-cases/USVisa/README.md

 [![](Images/button.png)](https://apps.axibase.com/chartlab/16c6e667/3/#fullscreen)

 According to a recent article published by [Reuters](http://www.reuters.com/article/us-eu-usa-visa-idUSKBN1691Q9), the [European Union](https://en.wikipedia.org/wiki/European_Union) (EU) becoming increasingly insistent on requiring American citizens to obtain travel visas to visit Europe (currently, Americans do not need visas).
-This is in response to Washington refusing to to grant visa-free access to 5 EU countries: Poland, Croatia, Bulgaria, Romania, and Cyprus.
+This is in response to Washington refusing to grant visa-free access to 5 EU countries: Poland, Croatia, Bulgaria, Romania, and Cyprus.
 All EU countries except for these 5 may travel to the US without needing to obtain a travel visa.
 The following image shows the number of B-1 and B-2 visas from these countries between 1997 and 2015.
 The early to mid 2000's saw the peak of the total number of B-1 and B-2 visas issued to these countries, but in recent years these numbers has dropped off, falling to 9,977 in 2015 ($1,596,320 in revenue at $160 per visa).